 - Disability, the Pandemic, and its After-Effects.

 In addition to this focus, we also welcome papers on pedagogy in Religious Studies that relate directly to the broader call of the conference which is Civil Rights, Religion and Responsibility: What is the Role Religion Plays in Civil Rights Discourses in 2022 and Beyond?

 The deadline for submission is November 15, 2022.
-Submissions should be sent to Unit Co-Chairs Sarita and Peter at firstname.lastname@example.org and email@example.com and include an abstract of 250 words and a Program Participant Form (attached and also available on the AAR/WR website).
+Submissions should be sent to Unit Co-Chairs Sarita and Peter at firstname.lastname@example.org and email@example.com and include an abstract of 250 words and a Program Participant Form: participation_form_aar_wr.doc.
 Participants at AARWR must be members of the AAR.
 The AAR membership information is found here: https://www.aarweb.org/membership/join-or-renew.
 The length of abstracts is typically 250 words.

 CFP: ETHICS UNIT

 Civil Rights, Religion and Responsibility: Ethical Frameworks for Justice

 The field of social ethics has long articulated the need for focused engagement between various intersecting social (and ecological) injustices and the ethical frameworks that arise in various religious and spiritual traditions.
 At this moment, many of those social injustices remain highly pertinent and are increasingly critical to address.
 As this year's AAR Western Region conference theme directly engages numerous issues of an ethical nature, we are simply re-stating a shortened version of this year's Call for Papers and are inviting papers that engage any of these topics.